Sam Chu Lin: Personal life and death

-The Chu-Lin last name only goes back two generations because when his grandfather came to the United States, immigration authorities mistakenly combined his given and last names.
+The Chu Lin last name only goes back two generations because when his grandfather came to the United States, immigration authorities mistakenly combined his given and last names.
 This was the beginning of the Chu-Lin/Chulin/Chu Lin family in America.

-Chu-Lin died at the age of 67 in Burbank, California.
+Sam died at the age of 67 in Burbank, California.
 He became ill at Bob Hope Airport in Burbank after flying in from Phoenix and was taken to a local hospital where he was pronounced dead.
-Sam Chu-Lin is survived by his wife, Judy, and two sons, Mark F. and Christopher G. Chu-Lin.
-He is the godfather of his niece, Robyn Elam.
+Sam is survived by his wife and two sons.

 Awards

-During his lifetime, Chu-Lin won various awards for his reporting and community service, and produced stories on the history of Asians in the U.S. for ABC and NBC.
+During his lifetime, Chu Lin won various awards for his reporting and community service, and produced stories on the history of Asians in the U.S. for ABC and NBC.
 His television documentary, Chu Lin Is an Old American Name, which told the story of the Chinese American experience through one family's experiences, won a National Headliner Award from the Press Club of Atlantic City in New Jersey.

 Other awards include: the Golden Mike Award; Community Achievement Award from the Los Angeles chapter of the Organization of Chinese Americans; Lifetime Achievement Award from the Asian American Journalists Association; 2005, Spirit of America Award, Chinese American Citizens Alliance; 2006, Asian Legacy Award from Asian Business Association.

 He also won numerous awards from the Associated Press, United Press International, the Press Club of Los Angeles, and the Radio and Television News Association.